ege-kaya/bank-teller-mutex/README.md

 # Sync-Ticket

-A classic Operating Systems course homework, involving multiple threads going for the same resource being handled by synchronization primitives.
+A classic Operating Systems course homework, involving multiple threads trying to access the same resource, and being handled by synchronization primitives.